letsencrypt/cp-cps/CPS.md

 ### 6.4.1 Activation data generation and installation

 Activation data used to activate CA Private Keys is generated during a key ceremony.
-Activation data is transferred to the person who will use it, or place it will be stored, in a secure fashion.
+Activation data is then transferred to the person who will use it or place it will be stored.

 ### 6.4.2 Activation data protection